Programplaner og emneplaner - Student

 Technological development driven by science and innovation is crucial for a sustainable future healthcare system.
 The process of developing, implementing, and utilising new technology requires interdisciplinary collaboration, active user involvement and understanding of the roles of public and private stakeholders.
 Stakeholders include the higher education sector, the specialist- and municipal health service, user organisations, as well as enterprises.

-This course introduces key concepts related to technological research and development, user involvement and engagement, system design, and innovation.
+This course introduces key concepts related to technological research and development, innovation and user involvement and engagement.
 Students will explore how new technology can contribute to sustainable solutions in health care services and health related research.
 Reflection about ethical challenges posed by new technology, and the advantages and obstacles of interdisciplinary collaborations will also be central in the course.

 Required preliminary courses